sneha1012/sneha1012/README.md

-I work in everything LLMs.
+I work in everything LLMs and agent orchestration.
 LLMs Post-Training, Evaluation, Benchmarking, Observability.
 I would love to get in touch with you if you are hiring in the space or just wanna build something cool together (can be really fun).
+Honestly I wanna do something creative and fun and just keep learning and implementng my way into this new world.

 # Work Experience 🖥️ :briefcase:
 - 📜 AI Researcher @IBM Research